windytan/redsea/README.md

 sox multiplex.wav -t .s16 -r 228k - | ./src/redsea
 ```

-The signal should have enough bandwidth to accommodate the RDS subcarrier (> 60 kHz).
+The signal should be FM demodulated and have enough bandwidth to accommodate the RDS subcarrier (> 60 kHz).

 ### Decoding serial data